cymahajan2003/cymahajan2003/README.md

 ### 📚  Smart Hospital Queue & Appointment System
 **Tech Stack:** Core Java, JDBC, MySQL
 Created a web system where patients can book hospital appointments online instead of visiting the hospital.
 Added a feature to show real-time queue status, so patients know their turn.
 Built separate login for hospital staff to manage appointments and update queue numbers.
-The system helped reduce long waiting lines and made hospital operations smoother and more organized
+The system helped reduce long waiting lines and made hospital operations smoother and more organized.
 🔗 [View Project](https://github.com/cymahajan2003/hospital-queue-system.git)

 ### 🌱 NLP-powered AgriScheme Recommender